ZeroPhone/ZPUI/docs/index.rst

 Currently.
 ZPUI is tailored for the ZeroPhone hardware, namely, the 1.3" monochrome 128x64 OLED and 30-key numpad (though it still retains input&output drivers from pyLCI), and it also ships with ZeroPhone-specific applications.

-At the moment, ZPUI is being made more generic and tested across many different single-board computers, and the documentatin is being improved along with the effort.
+At the moment, ZPUI is being made more generic and tested across many different single-board computers, and the documentation is being improved along with the effort.

 Guides: